-DISTRIBUTION UNIFORMITY
+DISTRIBUTION/EMITTER UNIFORMITY

-Overall field distribution uniformity of a micro-irrigation system is determined by variation in emitter discharge and emitter spacing.
-In a brand-new well-designed system, overall system performance is determined by accepted pressure variation within the lateral network, emitter performance characteristics and variation in manufacture.
+Overall field distribution uniformity of a micro-irrigation system is determined by variation in emitter discharge and emitter spacing .In a brand-new, well designed system, overall system performance is determined by accepted pressure variation within the lateral network, emitter performance (measured flow) and variation in manufacture.

-In older systems, these influences are compounded by damage to and deterioration of components, and by physical blockages of very small orifices.
-The nature of the system, with low pressures and very small orifices, requires that water quality be high.
+In older systems, there is a focus on emitter uniformity which is calculated using measured flows from emitters but does not include outlet spacing for the uniformity calculation.
+Emitter performance is affected by damage to and deterioration of components, and by physical blockages of the very small orifices.
+The natures of the drip and micro sprinkler systems with very small orifices, requires that water quality be high.